The total number of points of attachment to the central element

 transition metal ions.

-Octahedral (Oh)
+Octahedral, (Oh)

 The most common geometry found for first row transition metal